chamikacme/learn-git/README.md

 # git-test: A Practice Project for Git and GitHub

-This project was done to get more familirized with version controlling with Git and GitHub.
-I have shared some of my learnings below.
+This project was done to get more familiar with version control with Git and GitHub.
+I have shared some of my findings below.

 ## Some useful Git Commands